 They will be expected to learn lines for practical assessments.
 (Comp 2 Performance from Text)

-All the resources they will need to access will be available on SMHW or Google Classroom.
+All the resources they will need to access will be available on Google Classroom.

 How parents/carers can support their child

 Taking an interest in what your child is doing, asking them to tell you what their work was like.
 Share what is being completed and recorded on Google Classroom.
 Give them access to high quality acting (not Eastenders) and take them to the theatre whenever possible.